dockerq/docker-minimal-go-apps/README.md

 # Minimal Golang App
-This repo aims to explore how to build minimal runtime for golang applications
+>This repo aims to explore how to build minimal runtime for golang application.

 The final docker image size is:
 ```shell